Enhancing serverless observability with Python

 Logs

-Logs have become such a standard tool in our development toolbox that they are often the first answer to any observability question.
-This reliance on logs can be likened to the adage "when you’re comfortable with the hammer, everything starts looking like a nail."
+Logs have become such a standard monitoring tool in our development toolbox that they are often the first answer to any data observability question.
+This reliance on logs can be likened to the adage “When you’re comfortable with the hammer, everything starts looking like a nail.”
 However, while logs are crucial, relying solely on them for aggregation can lead to problems that are difficult to solve.

 Metrics

 Metrics are numeric measurements taken over time.
 Examples include the duration of function execution, the number of executions that timed out or business metrics like the outcome of the execution.
-Metrics are powerful because they allow you to summarize and analyze data using simple sums and averages as well as descriptive statistical measurements such as percentile values.
+Performance metrics are powerful because they allow you to summarize and analyze data by using simple sums and averages as well as descriptive statistical measurements such as percentile values.

 Telemetry